Frequently Asked Questions About Produce and Pesticides

 What are the most important things to know about the Shopper’s Guide to Pesticides in Produce™?

 At EWG, we think consumers have the right to know what they’re being exposed to and what they can do about it.
 And we think most people would agree – which is why we have released our Shopper’s Guide to Pesticides in Produce™ most years since 2004.

-Numerous peer-reviewed scientific studies have shown that consuming produce high in pesticide residues (like the items on our Dirty Dozen™) increases the risk of certain negative health impacts, and that choosing organic can have almost immediate impacts on the levels of pesticides in a person’s body.
+Numerous peer-reviewed scientific studies have shown that consumption of produce high in pesticide residues (like the items on our Dirty Dozen™) increases the risk of certain negative health impacts, and that choosing organic can have almost immediate impacts on the levels of pesticides in a person’s body.

 Consumers seeking fresh produce with the lowest pesticide residues can buy organic versions of items on EWG’s Dirty Dozen and either organic or non-organic versions of produce on our Clean Fifteen™.
 There are also many organic and Clean Fifteen options in the frozen food aisle.